 The Millennial Whisperer: The Practical, Profit-Focused Playbook for Working With and Motivating the World’s Largest Generation by: Chris Tuff

-You may already know this, but the millennial generation makes up the largest and most diverse generation in the history of the United States, and by 2030 will become 75% of the workforce.
+You may already know this, but the millennial generation makes up the largest and most diverse generation in the history of the United States.
+By 2030 millennials will become 75% of the workforce.
 Navigating all things millennial can be a tough task.
 “The Millennial Whisperer” is your guide to better understanding this generation and can help boost their productivity without an office full of ping pong tables, and participation trophies.
-Start building a corporate culture where millennials can blossom, implement a reward system at a lower cost, and address effective disciplinary actions.
+Start building a corporate culture where millennials can bloom, implement a reward system at a lower cost, and address effective disciplinary actions.

 Help Them Grow or Watch Them Go: Career Conversations Organizations Need and Employees Want – Written by: Beverly Kaye, Julie Winkle Giulioni

 Looking to grow your organization through the development of human resource management?
 “Help Them Grow or Watch them Go” may be a valuable asset to add to your knowledge arsenal.
 Studies have shown career development is the most powerful tool managers have for driving retention, engagement, productivity, and results.
 Many managers feel that they don’t have the time for it.
-There’s an easier way: constant, and brief conversations with employees about themselves, their goals, and the business that can be integrated into the standard course of business.
-The authors help uncover three types of conversations that will increase employees’ awareness of their strengths, weaknesses, and interests.
-Improve employee abilities and boost production by empowering management with the tools to properly engage with their teams.
+There’s an easier way: constant, and brief conversations with employees about themselves, and their goals.
+The authors help uncover three types of conversations that will increase employee awareness of their strengths, weaknesses, and interests.
+Improve employee abilities and boost production by giving management the tools to properly engage with their teams.